Amazon Prime’s dramatization of a Pulitzer Prize book about slavery is powerful but difficult to watch.

-Jay's two grown children, Claire and Mitchell, are both raising families of their own.
-Claire is married to a well-meaning goofball (Phil), and together they cluelessly raise three kids in the show's most traditional representation of a nuclear family—and its most laughably chaotic.
+Jay’s two grown children, Claire and Mitchell, have their own families.
+Claire is married to a well-meaning goofball (Phil), and together they nurtured three kids in the show’s most traditional representation of a nuclear family—and in its most laughably chaotic.

-Mitchell, on the other hand, has been crafted to demonstrate what love, support, rationality and good judgment look like as he nurtures an adopted child (Lily) with his homosexual partner (and, eventually, husband), Cameron.
+Mitchell, on the other hand, has been crafted to demonstrate what love, support, rationality and good judgment look like as he nurtures an adopted child (Lily) with his husband, Cameron.

 “Oh, we’re political now?”
 Mitchell says.
 “We leave town on Gay Pride weekend because we don’t like the traffic.”

-'Course, things are different now, and Mitch and Cam's relationship can be legally recognized—a real-world sign of the changes this TV show has both chronicled and, perhaps, helped bring about.
-It's interesting to note how natural their relationship appears to be—presented as nothing other than normal and acceptable.
-They merely want to be great parents to their adopted girl, and they try to support each other as best they can through life's trials and tribulations.
+‘Course, things are different now, and Mitch and Cam’s relationship has been legally recognized—a real-world sign of the changes this TV show has both chronicled and, perhaps, helped bring about.
+There’s nothing out of the ordinary about their relationship, ABC tells us.
+Mitch and Cam merely want to be great parents to their adopted girl, and they try to support each other as best they can through life’s trials and tribulations.
 Their families have, more or less, come to terms with their homosexuality.
-And so have this series' fans.
+And so have this series’ fans.

 In 1997, Ellen made huge waves when the titular character came out as a lesbian.
-Will & Grace, a sitcom based on the friendship of a heterosexual woman and a homosexual man, came out one year later.
-Both shows created quite a stir—gaining notoriety for their simple "gayness."
+Will & Grace, a sitcom based on the friendship of a heterosexual woman and a homosexual man, came out one year later (and is currently enjoying a rebooted run that’s nearly as popular now as it was the first time around).
+Both shows created quite a stir—gaining notoriety for their simple “gayness.”
 Both, in their own ways, pandered and felt self-conscious.

-Mitchell and Cameron, then, are now just part of the landscape.
+Mitchell and Cameron are now just part of the landscape.
 And that says a lot about how TV has changed.
 About how our whole culture has changed with it and around it.

 Phil and Claire are forced to bail Haley, their now college-age daughter, out of jail for underage drinking, resisting arrest and assaulting a police officer.
 (She accidentally fell on a cop while trying to run from a party.)
 Initially, she tries to insist that she’s the victim (everyone was drinking and running, she says) until she’s given a stern talking-to by her parents, whereupon she takes responsibility for her actions … and turns her disciplinary hearing into a mini-confessional.
 She ends up getting kicked out of school.